An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

-The following theorem (that we give without proof) provides a dilation of channels with a $U(1)$ symmetry \begin{thm}[Stinespring dilation for time-translation symmetric maps] Suppose $S$ has Hamiltonian $H_S$ and $\mathcal{E}$ is a time-translation symmetric channel on $S$.
+The following theorem (that we give without proof) provides a dilation of channels with a $U(1)$ symmetry.
+As suggested above, when we gave the definition of symmetric channel, the dilation shows that covariance can be understood as arising from conservation laws on an enlarged system.
+Also symmetries can `go to the church of the larger Hilbert space': \begin{thm}[Stinespring dilation for time-translation symmetric maps] Suppose $S$ has Hamiltonian $H_S$ and $\mathcal{E}$ is a time-translation symmetric channel on $S$.
 Then there exists an ancillary system $\sigma_A$ with Hamiltonian $H_A$ and a unitary $U$ on $SA$ such that $[\sigma_A, H_A] =0$, $[U, H_S + H_A] = 0$ and